maniospas/infos/README.md

 - Makefile — build and run automation
 - bootstrapping.txt — toolchain setup instructions

-⚠️ **Development note:** While developing, note that *malloc* or *realloc* are expected to return NULL if they try to allocate more than half (or even lower numbers) of remainder memory.
+⚠️ **Development notice:** While developing new content, *malloc* or *realloc* are expected to return NULL if they try to allocate more than half (or even lower numbers) of remainder memory.
 This is due to the buddy memory management system.
-Furthermore, allocations may consume a whole power-of-2 block.
+Furthermore, allocations are rounded up to the next power-of-two size, and all consume at least 4KB.
 In general, do NOT check available memory beforehand but only the outcome of allocators.
 Furthermore, prefer preallocating buffers.